fmtr/hct/README.md

 ## Example Walkthrough

-This walkthough is a real-world case of implementing the cookbook pull-down menu for a Proscenic T21 air fryer.
+This walk-through is a real-world case of implementing the cookbook pull-down menu for a Proscenic T21 air fryer.
 It handles defining a friendly pull-down list of food types on the Home Assistant side and mapping those values to the corresponding IDs required by the Tuya driver on the Tasmota side.